-Because of the increased need we see in Albuquerque, Joy Junction is in the initial construction stages of building an on-site apartment complex.
+Because of the increased need we see in Albuquerque, Joy Junction is building an on-site apartment complex.
 Continued and increased community support is vital for the success of this project.

 Having been homeless during some of the roughest times in my life, I do my best to think of potential solutions from the perspective of the homeless themselves, rather than from an ideology of ‘it’s not my problem,” or “the government should be responsible for taking care of homeless individuals.”

 The mindset of wanting to do something myself instead of waiting for someone else to do it was, in part, what moved me to create a different type of homeless shelter in our community—one for the entire family—where no one is turned away, no matter the type of day or situation.

 This means that when a family of four comes through the door, we take them all in, regardless of gender, age, race, sexual orientation or religion.